mowael1/Credit-Card-Fraud-Detection/README.md

 ## **1. Project Overview 🧐**

-This project focuses on building and evaluateing different classification models to identify fraudulent credit card transactions.
-The dataset is **highly imbalanced**, making it a perfect scenario for experimenting with different resampling and ensemble techniques.
+This project focuses on building and evaluating different machine learning classification models to detect fraudulent credit card transactions.
+Credit card fraud is a critical issue in the financial industry, causing significant financial losses and damaging customer trust.
+Detecting fraud effectively is challenging because fraudulent transactions are extremely rare compared to legitimate ones, resulting in a highly imbalanced dataset.

 ## **2. Goals 🎯**
   - Handle class imbalance effectively using SMOTE and undersampling techniques.